-and shall remain sealed while in the office of the Clerk for so long as they retain their status as Confidential Discovery Materials.
-In the event a challenge is made to the sealing of the documents by a third-party or the Court, it shall be the burden of the party who has made the "Confidential" designation (not the party who filed the documents under seal, if a different party) to defend that designation.
+and shall remain sealed while in the office of the Clerk for so long as they retain their status as documents by a third-party or the Court, it shall be the burden of the party who has made the to defend that designation.
 Nothing herein shall supersede or interfere with the parties' right to designate documents under Paragraph 9 of this Order.